15 Best Hill Stations In South India During Summer For A Cool Escape

 Photo: Arshad.ka5 / Wikimedia Commons

-Munnar is among the famous hill stations in South India.
+Munnar is among the best hill stations in South India during summer.
 It is covered with tea plantations and surrounded by hills.
 The weather remains pleasant even in summer.
 Tourists can visit tea factories to learn about tea-making or go for nature walks in the plantations.
 There are many trekking trails leading to viewpoints with amazing sights of the hills.
 The Eravikulam National Park is home to the Nilgiri Tahr, a rare mountain goat.
 Tourists also visit the waterfalls and dams in the area.

 Major Attractions: Tea Museum, Mattupetty Dam, Munnar Rose Garden